Back in grad school, I had an opportunity to interview Terry Gross, the host of NPR’s Fresh Air radio show on WHYY.

 Yeah, I get it.
 Once upon a time, I’d get tanked up on coffee at some neighborhood cafe and read, write or edit without interruption – except to get more coffee or move away from the rowdy dudes over at the chess table.

-Disclaimer: This post doesn’t try to hawk internet-style solutions or judgments, just my own unresolved dilemmas.
+Disclaimer: This post doesn’t try to hawk recommendations, advice or judgments, just my own dilemmas.